sahmaragaev/novawriting/README.md

 ## Technologies Used

 - React 19
-- Vite
+- Vite (with proxy configuration for API requests)
-- Modern CSS with gradients and animations
+- Clean, professional CSS design
+- Responsive layout for mobile and desktop devices